 When my mother began to make her transition from life to death, her dreams were filled with my great-grandmother (her grandmother).
 She was a symbol of comfort and courage for my mother about to embark on an unknown journey.

-My mother experienced ototoxicity from long use of prescription opioid and other pain medications.
-Unlike her grandmother, she wore hearing aids.
+LIke her grandmother, my mother experienced hearing loss.
+Her hearing loss was caused through ototoxicity from long use of prescription opioid and other pain medications.
+My mother, unlike her grandmother, had the financial means to obtain hearing aids.

 Paying for hearing aids